-- 1. Park the machine on a level surface and engage the parking brake. - With the bucket installed and pointing down, 2. lower it into the ground so that the front of the traction unit lifts off the ground a few centimeters (inches). - Shut off the engine and remove the key.
-3. - 4.
+- 1. Park the machine on a level surface and engage the parking brake. - 2.
+With the bucket installed and angled downward, lower it into the ground so that the front of the traction unit lifts off the ground a few centimeters (inches). - 3.
+Shut off the engine and remove the key. - 4.
 Using a water hose or pressure washer, remove dirt from each track system.